chatwoot/rasa-agent-bot-demo/readme.md

-# Rasa Agent Bot Demo
+# Chatwoot Agent Bot Demo using Rasa

 This is a sample implementation of agent bot capabilities in chatwoot using [rasa](https://rasa.com/) .
 Rasa Open Source is a machine learning framework to automate text- and voice-based assistants.